infinum/qa-handbook/Automation/Way of work.md

 - used for checking the new code
 - used for reviews
-- gets merged into _main_ (_master_) after passing a code review
+- gets merged into _main_ after passing a code review

 #### Temporary branches

 Temporary branches, as the name indicates, are meant to live in the repository temporarily.
-Before starting work on a new feature or a test, you should checkout a new branch.
+Before starting work on a new feature or a test, you should check out a new branch.
-Once you are done with your work, and you made sure everything works as expected, you can continue with merging the branch to develop/main after passing the code review.
+Once you are done with your work, and made sure everything works as expected, you can continue with merging the branch to develop/main after passing the code review.

 #### Branch naming